phetsims/gas-properties/doc/model.md

 ##  Particle System

 Particles represent gas molecules.
-They are rigid bodies that have mass, radius, location, and velocity - all of which may be modified.
+They are rigid bodies that have mass, radius, location, and velocity.
+Radius and mass may be modifed in the _Diffusion_ screen.
+Location and velocity are modified indirectly, as a result of heating/cooling, changing volume, collisions, etc.

 The collection of all particles is referred to as the particle system.
 It has the following qualities:
 * `N` is the number of particles in the container